richardcornish/richlearnspythonthehardway/README.md

 ## Installation

-You can create a similar diary of trauma.
+You can create a similar diary of trauma by [forking this repository](https://help.github.com/articles/fork-a-repo/).
+Replace Rich-specific bits as necessary.

 ```
 mkvirtualenv lpthw